bcorporaal/the-manual/hosting-guidelines.md

 ## Hosting a meetup
-If you want to organize an UX Cocktail Hour just [get in touch](mailto://bob@reefscape.net).
+If you want to organize an UX Cocktail Hour just **[get in touch](mailto://bob@reefscape.net)**.
 As you can read below it is not very complex.
 We just need a place, some drinks and a presentation.
 It is a great way to share your knowledge, get to know new people and be inspired by the audience.

 ## General event outline